EDUCATIONAL PUBLIC PROGRAMS & FILMS

 *Presented by Nora Guthrie

 In this program, Nora Guthrie discusses the artistic implications of Woody's relationship with his Jewish mother in law, Yiddish poet Aliza Greenblatt.
-The program includes a presentation of photographs, music excerpts (from the Klezmatics 2 disc project Wonder Wheel and Happy Joyous Hanukkah), writings, and artwork that illuminate their personal and creative relationship.
+This multimedia program includes family photographs, music excerpts from the Klezmatics 2 disc project Wonder Wheel and Happy Joyous Hanukkah, writings and artwork by Woody Guthrie that illuminate their personal and creative relationship.

 *Presented by Anna Canoni